grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/05 data-parameterization.md

 need to be garbage collected.
 For big JS arrays copied hundreds of times this adds quite a lot of additional work.

+A note on performance characteristics of `SharedArray` can be found within it's [API documentation](/javascript-api/k6/data/sharedarray#performance-characteristics).

 </Blockquote>

 ## From a JSON file